airpiazza/personal-website/README.md

 # Nicholas Piazza's Personal Website

 This is [my personal website](https://airpiazza.github.io/personal-website/) developed using React!
+I am making this because my personal projects and social pages were scattered across my resume, LinkedIn, CodePen, the Google Play Store, and GitHub.
+I wanted to create a centralized portfolio where people can access my projects and social links all in one place.
+I used Create React App to make this React project.
+For the component architecture, I used the Atomic Design Pattern which is a way to hierarchically compose reusable components, essentially creating my own personal bootstrap.
+I deployed my project onto GitHub pages.